Professional Master in Business Administration/PMBA (On Campus & Online)

 The University of Guam Professional Master of Business Administration (PMBA) Program is a one-year graduate degree program for mid-level and executive managers who possess an undergraduate (business, or non-business with core business area prerequisites) degree from an accredited university or college.
-It is offered both on-campus and as a fully online graduate degree program.
-It is designed for qualified professionals seeking advanced level business and management competencies to compete effectively in the dynamic and changing, international business arena.
+It is designed for qualified seasoned professionals seeking advance level business and management competencies to compete effectively in the dynamic and changing, international business arena.
 It will be a fast-paced, focused experience that enables professionals to satisfy their respective personal and professional goals in a formal relevant program.
 The PMBA degree program is accredited by the International Assembly for Collegiate Business Education (IACBE).

-The PMBA Program incorporates diversity of course offerings and experiences to integrate better content and process of management.
-Admission to the PMBA Program is competitive with enrollment limited to fifteen students per class.
-The academic calendar will be a twelve-month format, with one two-week break in the Winter and a one-week break in the Spring.
+The PMBA Program incorporates a diversity of course offerings and experiences to integrate better content and process of management.
+Admission to the PMBA Program is competitive with enrollment limited to 15 students per cohort.
+The academic calendar will be a twelve-month format, and a one-week break in the Spring.

 The PMBA On-campus: